amarian12/docs.guldencoin.com/content/coin/mining.md

 groups_weight: 30
 ---

+## Mining introduction

+Guldencoins are created by a process called "mining".
+A fixed amount of guldencoins (currently 1000 NLG) is awarded to the computer that solves a calculation at a specific difficulty.
+The difficulty is chosen in such way that in average the calculation is solved in 2,5 minutes.
+If more or less computers start calculating, the difficulty becomes higher or lower respectively, to keep in the 2,5 minute average time frame for the calculation to be solved.
+The calculating power of the computers in the network is designated in hashes per second.

+This "hashes per second" brings us to that calculation that the computers perform.
+The computers are given a target (at a specific difficulty) that the computers should reach by performing a hashing calculation.
+In the case of Guldencoin, this is the scrypt hashing calculation.
+The computers will send an input into the hashing calculation, which will return a result.
+If this result is better than the target, the input is send to the network and the computer is awarded the Guldencoins.
+If the result is not better than the target, a "nounce" (a counter value) is changed in the input and the hash is run again with a new output to be checked.

+The input doesn't contain random data or a nounce only, it contains the transactions send to the network.
+These transactions are the payments that shoppers and merchants make when buying and selling goods.
+By including them into the input data, their presence will be part of the output.
+The input that is send to the network and contains the validated transactions, are called blocks.
+Other computers in the network can validate if the block is legit by recalculating the input and validate the output against the difficulty at that time.
+This way mining stores the transactions in the network.

 ## Pools

 There are several pools mining NLG.
 Please keep in mind that MH/s evenly spread between pools results in a safer network.